-The committee should attend to the variety of demands placed on the Security of Employment series by the types of teaching called for in various disciplines and at various levels and should evaluate the total performance of the candidate with proper reference to assigned teaching responsibilities.
+The committee should attend to the variety of demands placed on Teaching

+Professorsthe Security of Employment series by the types of teaching called for in various disciplines and at various levels and should evaluate the total performance of the candidate with proper reference to assigned teaching responsibilities.
 The committee should clearly indicate the sources of evidence on which its appraisal of teaching excellence has been based.
-In preparing its recommendation, the review committee should keep in mind that the report is an important record of the candidate's teaching and serves as the basis for additional recommendations and the final decision.
+In preparing its recommendation, the review committee should keep in mind that the report is an important record of the candidate's teaching, serving and serves as the basis for the review committee's evaluation additional recommendations and the final decision.